The goal is where we want to be. The objectives are the steps needed to get there.

 Course Goals/Learning Outcomes

-Once the overall learning outcome(s) for the course is identified, the next step is to develop related learning objectives that are observable and measureable.
+Once the overall learning outcome(s) for the course is identified, the next step is to develop related learning objectives that are observable and measurable.
 These learning objectives will allow students to demonstrate specific knowledge, mastery of a skill, or a change in attitude.
 Two questions to consider might be:

 - What behaviors or applications would enable you to infer students’ understanding of what they have learned?